 Many pest species, such as the citrus rust mite, are exceptionally well equipped to respond to environmental stresses because of their short generation time and large reproductive potential.
 The use of chemical sprays to control insects, mites, bacterial and fungal diseases, and weeds of citrus creates a potent environmental stress.
 There are now many examples of pests, pathogens, and weeds that have responded by developing resistance to one or more pesticides.
 Pesticide-resistant individuals are those that have developed the ability to tolerate doses of a toxicant that would be lethal to the majority of individuals.
 The resistance mechanisms can vary according to pest species and/or the class of chemical to which the pest is exposed.
 Resistance mechanisms include an increased capacity to detoxify the pesticide once it has entered the pest's body, a decreased sensitivity of the target site that the pesticide acts upon, a decreased penetration of the pesticide through the cuticle, or sequestration of the pesticide within the organism.
 The main resistance mechanism for fungal pathogens is a change in the target site so that the pathogen is less susceptible or fully resistant.
 With repeated or intense exposure to herbicides, some weeds develop resistance because only individuals that are capable of detoxifying the chemical persist over time.
 A single resistance mechanism can sometimes provide defense against different classes of chemicals; this is known as cross-resistance.
 When more than one resistance mechanism is expressed in the same individual, this individual is said to show multiple resistance.

 Of the factors that affect the development of resistance, including the pest's or pathogen's biology, ecology, and genetics, only the operational factors can be manipulated by the grower.
 The key operational factor that will delay the onset of pesticidal resistance and prolong the effective life of a compound is assuring the survival of some susceptible individuals to dilute the population of resistant individuals.
-The following operational procedures should be on a grower's checklist to steward sound pesticidal resistance management for acaricides, insecticides, fungicides, and herbicides:
+The following operational procedures should be on a grower's checklist to steward sound pesticidal resistance management for acaricides, insecticides, fungicides, antibiotics, and herbicides:

 - Never rely on a single pesticide class.